hilaryzen/MKS22X-MarioKart/README.md

 5/31

 Kayla: I added the Collideable interface and wrote the isTouching method.
 If your kart touches a rock, the speed should be set to zero.
-You can gain back your speed by clicking the s key.
+You can gain back your speed by clicking the "s" key.